Moulish2004/CSRF-Leads-to-Create-Fake-Users/README.md

 ### 3. Capture the Client Adding Request
 1. Navigate to the **Save** button.
 2. Set up **Burp Suite** to intercept requests.
-3. Click **Save** and capture the HTTP request before it reaches the server.
+3. Click **Save** and capture the HTTP request before it reaches the server
-4. Send the captured request to the **Repeater** tab for analysis.
+4. Send the captured request to the **Repeater** tab without the session cookie for analysis

 ![Capturing the request in Burp](https://github.com/user-attachments/assets/2c3978f6-8518-4ca1-89c3-cc7a22a7cebe)
 ![Send to repeater](https://github.com/user-attachments/assets/be30ff6c-4dc5-4f18-af61-11bd81c526d1)